 - Intravenous antibiotics to treat the infection.
-Broad spectrum initially until a a culture and sensitivity is performed to determine the most effective antibiotic.
+Broad spectrum initially until culture and sensitivity are performed to determine the most effective antibiotic.

 - Fluid therapy to maintain hydration, correct electrolyte imbalances and increase blood pressure.

-- Vasopressors such as dopamine to increase the blood pressure.
+- Vasopressors such as dopamine to increase blood pressure.

 - Blood transfusion to treat anemia (whole blood) and coagulopathy (plasma).

 - Surgical removal of infected tissue, where indicated.

 - Thoracic drainage tubes to remove fluids from the pleural cavity in cats with pyothorax.

 - Analgesics to manage pain, where necessary.

 During treatment, the veterinarian will closely monitor blood for electrolyte imbalances, clotting, red and white blood cell counts and organ function.